 - 2 Intelligence

 As there are so many cards in the treasure deck trying to find a specific build, much less a specific card, is going to be extremely difficult.
 Just use what you can, and hold off on using any of the gems until after you've defeated your first mini-boss at least.
 That way you will have a better assortment of gear to choose from and make a better decision.

 I would recommend using the souls you collect from completed encounters to draw from the treasure deck first before leveling up.
 That way you don't level up Intelligence and Faith, for example, and then get a really good weapon you want to use that requires Strength and Dexterity.

-Hopefully this has helped give you a better idea on whether or not playing the Herald starting class is right for you or not.
-Feel free to comment below if I have missed something, or if you have found an even better gear combination than the one I have listed above!
+Hopefully this has helped give you a better idea on whether or not playing the Cleric starting character is right for you or not.
+Feel free to comment below if I have missed something, or if you have found an even better gear combination than the ones I have listed above!